What is a Commercial Pesticide Applicator license and when is it required?

 - Visit the Georgia Commercial Pesticide Applicator's Testing Information website for exam information and registration.

-- There are three online study guide courses that cover the core manual exam and are available if you prefer an online course to reading and studying from a paper manual.
-Each course covers approximately one-third of the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and includes quizzes for each chapter that allow you to assess whether or not you are prepared to pass the Core Manual Exam at your nearby Georgia Technical College.
-You may order one or more of the online study guide courses or category manual courses through the Georgia Professional Certifications storefront on the UGA Marketplace website by following these instructions for how to order them (PDF).
+- There are three core manual courses.
+Each course covers 3 or 4 chapters from the “National Pesticide Applicator Certification Core Manual Second Edition 2014.”
+Each chapter ends with a quiz whose questions are derived from that chapter.
+The quizzes allow you to assess whether or not you are prepared to pass the Core Manual Exam.
+You may order one or more of the courses through the Georgia Professional Certifications storefront on the UGA Marketplace website by following these instructions for how to order them (PDF) or go to the Core & Category Manual Study Guides page on this website for step-by-step ordering instructions.

 How long does Commercial Pesticide Applicator license last and how do I renew it?